dsludwig/testci/README.md

 A breakdown of the submit command:

+## The .binstar.yml file

+The build script and platforms are controlled with a  [.binstar.yml](https://github.com/srossross/testci/blob/master/.binstar.yml) file, Check out the in-line comments for what the submit command is doing behind the scenes.

 ### -s alpha

 This tells the binstar-build command line to use the [alpha binstar site](http://alpha.binstar.org)